athomasoriginal/dotfiles/README.rst

 duti
 ----

-- duti will set an application to open all filetypes with a specified application.
-See the ``.duti`` file.
+- duti is a program built to make it easier to configure which filetypes are opened by which application.
+For example, lets say you want all ``.html`` files to be opened by ``Atom`` and not the default browser, we can configure this in Duti.
+For more info, see the ``.duti`` file.